 Art Bento video by the Hawaiʻi State Department of Education.

 The Art Bento Program uses the Hawai’i State Museum (HiSAM) as an active learning laboratory for students in grades 2-6 Oʻahu public and public charter schools.
+The museum is operated by the Hawaiʻi State Foundation on Culture and the Arts as a part of the SFCA’s Art in Public Places Program.

 The program theme is “Responding to Art.”
 Works of art on display in the museum galleries are used as a catalyst for inquiry-based student learning in literacy, visual and performing arts.
 These artworks are part of the SFCA’s Art in Public Places Collection.